ci4rail/docs/docs/_includes/content/io4edge/iou01-front/quick-start-guide.md

 ### Connecting

-Plug a mating connector to the 3rd connectors from the top of the {{ page.product_name }}.
+Plug a mating connector to the 3rd connector from the top of the {{ page.product_name }}.

 {% include content/io4edge/iou01-front/mating-connectors.md %}